etcd-io/etcd/Documentation/op-guide/recovery.md

 To restore a cluster, all that is needed is a single snapshot "db" file.
 A cluster restore with `etcdctl snapshot restore` creates new etcd data directories; all members should restore using the same snapshot.
 Restoring overwrites some snapshot metadata (specifically, the member ID and cluster ID); the member loses its former identity.
 This metadata overwrite prevents the new member from inadvertently joining an existing cluster.
 Therefore in order to start a cluster from a snapshot, the restore must start a new logical cluster.

+Snapshot integrity may be optionally verified at restore time.
+If the snapshot is taken with `etcdctl snapshot save`, it will have an integrity hash that is checked by `etcdctl snapshot restore`.
+If the snapshot is copied from the data directory, there is no integrity hash and it will only restore by using `--skip-hash-check`.

 A restore initializes a new member of a new cluster, with a fresh cluster configuration using `etcd`'s cluster configuration flags, but preserves the contents of the etcd keyspace.
 Continuing from the previous example, the following creates new etcd data directories (`m1.etcd`, `m2.etcd`, `m3.etcd`) for a three member cluster:

 ```sh